 Kennebec Baptist Church is an autonomous, self-supporting member of the Little River Baptist Association, North Carolina Baptist State Convention, and Southern Baptist Convention.
 Our doctrinal statement is best described as this…we believe in the Bible, the Whole Bible, and nothing but the Bible.
 We affirm the 2000 Baptist Faith and Message of the Southern Baptist Convention.

-TO KNOW CHRIST AND MAKE HIM KNOWN TO ALL.
+TO KNOW CHRIST AND TO

 WE EXIST TO GLORIFY GOD AND MAKE DISCIPLES OF ALL PEOPLES AND NATIONS.

 Rev. Ben Campbell held a revival in a brush arbor in the sawmill village of Kennebec in southern Wake County.
 During this revival and until a building was built, the church met in the brush arbor and used a large stone as an altar.
 On October 24, 1915, the Rev. Campbell, with the assistance of Rev. James Holloman, organized a Missionary Baptist Church and named it Kennebec Baptist Church.
 (The name Kennebec comes from the Kennebec River in Maine, originally, sawmill owner Kemp Johnson and other residents bought ice from this river during the summer).
 On April 14, 1916, Mr. Johnson donated an acre of land to the church and the first church building was constructed beside the present graveyard on Highway 55.
 On September 24, 1916, the church approved a resolution to join the Little River Baptist Association.